MohabWafaie/Data-Jobs-Analysis/README.md

 8- What is the most requested job for each company industry?
 9- What is the most requested job for each company size?
 10- What is the distribution of jobs according to company locations?
+You can open the filters using the Filter Panel button
+You can navigate to Home page using the Home button